fergusweb/tailored-tools/readme.txt

 == Upgrade Notice ==

 = 1.9.2 =
-* Now using more modern dev tooling
+* Now using more modern dev tooling.
-* Refactor code without changing function
+* Refactor code without changing function.
+* Remove some PHP files pretending to be JS files, and implement properly (only applies to classic tinymce editor).
+* Remove the gitlab update script, will use WP repo only now.

 = 1.9.1 =
 Version bump